-"Moreover, Alcimus could not withdraw himself from the sinister nod of fortune, by his sagacious undertakings. having broken open the little cottage of an old woman, while she was asleep, when he had ascended into an upper bed-chamber, and ought immediately to have slain her, by strangling her, was willing first to throw to us every thing out of a loftier window, in order that we might take it away.
+"Moreover.
+Alcimus could not withdraw himself from the sinister nod of fortune, by his sagacious undertakings.
+For he having broken open the little cottage of an old woman, while she was asleep, when he had ascended into an upper bedchamber, and ought immediately to have slain her, by strangling her, was willing first to throw to us every thing out of a loftier window, in order that we might take it away.
 And when he had now strenuously thrown out all her goods, and was not willing to spare even the bed of the sleeping old woman, having rolled her out of it, he prepared, in like manner, to throw out the counterpane which covered her.
 But the most iniquitous woman, falling at his knees, deprecated him as follows: Why, O my son, I beseech you, do you give the poor and lacerated furniture of a miserable old woman to my opulent neighbours, to whose houses this window extends?
-Alcimus, being deceived by the crafty cunning of these words, and believing that what she said was true; fearing lest what he had thrown out before, and what he might throw out afterwards, should, through his mistake, not fall into the hands of his associates, but into other houses, thrust his body out of the window, in order that he might sagaciously survey every thing, and particularly the contiguous houses, of which the old woman had spoken.
-While, however, he was attempting this, strenuously indeed, but without sufficient caution, that most wicked old woman, while yet he was inclining downwards and pendulous, and perfectly astounded with the survey, threw him out headlong, with an impulse which, though feeble, was nevertheless sudden and unexpected.
-But he, falling not only from a great height, but also on a prodigiously great stone, which happened to lie near the house, separated and burst the articulation of his ribs, and, vomiting rivers of blood, escaped from life without being long tormented, having first narrated to us what had been transacted.
-Him we also buried in a manner similar to the funeral of our former leader, and gave him as a good companion to Lamachus.

-4 This is said καταχρηστικώς, abusively.
+d This is said xaraxenorizes, abusively.